Cue moment of nostalgia:

 on the roof of the car...on the highway.

-3. Tying the record high temperature in Savannah,
+3. Tying the record high temperature in Savannah,1.
+Eating at Paula Deen's restaurant The Lady and Sons

 rockin' that Southern Belle sundress!